Suhaimi Yusof: Personal life

-Suhaimi is married to Siti Yuhana Sulaiman (born 1969) and they have three children namely Sufi (born 1999), Nurjannah (born 1997) and Amirul (born 1995).
-In 2024, Yusof was admitted to Tan Tock Seng Hospital after suffering a stroke at home.
+Suhaimi is married to Siti Yuhana Sulaiman (born 1969) and they have two sons and a daughter.
+In 2024, Yusof was admitted to Tan Tock Seng Hospital after suffering a cerebellar stroke.
 His doctor conducted multiple tests and confirmed that he suffered a cerebellar stroke.

-Controversy

-In 2024, Suhaimi Yusof faced accusations of disrespectful behavior towards a drinks stall owner at the Bazar Raya Utara, a Ramadan bazaar in Admiralty.
-The owner, Mr. Sheik, alleged that Suhaimi bypassed a long queue of customers at his stall and informed Mr. Sheik's mother, who was assisting at the stall, that he intended to purchase $50 worth of drinks for the waiting customers as an act of charity.
-According to Mr. Sheik, when he began distributing random drinks to the customers, Suhaimi intervened, insisting that the customers be allowed to choose their own beverages.

-Eventually, 3 days later, both Suhaimi and Mr Sheik met and had peacefully reconciled the matter with former MP, Mr Amrin Amin as the mediator.
+On 21 July 2026, Suhaimi welcomed his 1st grandchild.

+Incident

+In 2024, during Ramadan, Suhaimi went to a Ramadan bazaar in Admiralty and to buy food for iftar, the fast-breaking evening meal.
+He noticed a drinks stall at the bazaar, and offered to film the stall and also to purchase $50 worth of drinks for queueing customers.
+While the stall started to distribute random drinks to the customers, Suhaimi intervened, asking the stall to instead give the customers what they wanted.
+It was alleged that Suhaimi scolded the stall helpers during the confusion.
+Sheik Mohammad, the owner of the stall, questioned Suhaimi's motives on TikTok.
+Suhaimi, in a video uploaded on Facebook, apologised for the confusion caused over the miscommunication and that he had meant no harm and might have inadvertently scolded the helpers unintentionally.

-Honours and awards
+Awards and nomination

 Since 2001, Suhaimi received four trophies for The Most Popular Personality Award, four trophies for The Best Host Awards, a trophy for The Best Actor in a Comedic Role Award and a trophy for The Best TV Opening Graphic Award as an Editor in The Singapore Mediacorp Malay TV Award Event, Pesta Perdana.

 Suhaimi received the Best Comedy Performance award by an Actor at the 2011 Asian Television Awards for his efforts in The Noose.

 He took fourth position in the reality comedy television series Maharaja Lawak Mega.